History and Background

 The USC further requires us to cooperate with the VA and pay particular attention to:

-- identifying fraudulent and other discrepancies by persons connected with educational institutions and training establishments where veterans are enrolled.
+- identifying fraud and other discrepancies by persons connected with educational institutions and training establishments where veterans are enrolled